 We have experienced in many schools, for instance, that teachers are taught to call the front office or the principal first.
 We highly encourage trusting the judgment of the teacher or staff member.

 #5: Frequency of Training – [Practice, Practice, Practice]

 - TRAIN FRQUENTLY.

-- Have a MINIMUM PRACTICE in the form of table-top exercises or actual drills in portions of the facility at a time.
+- PRACTICE in the form of table-top exercises or actual drills in sections of the facility at a time.